JasonY000/UnionAttackLogScanner/README.md

 ## Introduction

-UnionAttackLogScanner is tool that aims remove tediouse spreadsheet work for tracking union member damage in a specific game. simple drag in screenshots of damage logs, and click submit, the application will take care of the rest and present you with a bar chart and notify you of any slackers.
+UnionAttackLogScanner is tool that aims remove tediouse spreadsheet work for tracking union member damage in a specific game. simple drag in screenshots of damage logs, and click submit, the application will take care of the rest and present you with a bar chart and notify you of any slackers.<br>
 <img src="public/Screenshot 2023-10-06 at 6.12.33 PM.png" width="900px"/><br>

 ## Getting Started